cse-sim/cse/doc/src/records/dhwsys.md

 **wsTSetPoint=*float***

-  Specifies the hot water setpoint temperature for all child DHWHEATERs.
+  Specifies the hot water set point temperature for all child DHWHEATERs.
 Used only for HPWH-based DHWHEATERs (HPWH models tank temperatures and heating controls), otherwise has no effect.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------